 What Qualifies as a Dismissal?

-A dismissal, as defined in the Labour Relations Act 66 of 1995, occurs when an employer ends an employment relationship unilaterally.
-This includes not renewing a fixed-term contract when an employee expected it to be renewed, or when the employer forces the employee to resign through coercion or unbearable working conditions (known as constructive dismissal).
+A dismissal, as defined in section 186(1) of the Labour Relations Act 66 of 1995, occurs when an employer ends an employment relationship unilaterally.
+This includes not renewing a fixed-term contract when an employee reasonably expected it to be renewed, the refusal to allow an employee to return to work after maternity leave, and situations where the employer makes continued employment intolerable and forces the employee to resign (known as constructive dismissal).

 The Role of the Labour Relations Act